MUST SEE: Tyneham School closed in 1932 but the building has been faithfully restored and reburbished to recreate an authentic 1920’s classroom.

 - 1861 Mrs Louisa Knapp & Mrs Sarah Ann Hinde

 - 1871 Miss Hester Legg & Miss Elizabeth Crumpler

 - 1881 Miss Hester Legg & Miss Sarah Hood

 - 1895-1907 Mrs Ann Elizabeth Fry nee Newberry (1857-1910)

 - 1921-1928 Mrs Malvina Pritchard nee Harper (1874-1964)

 - 1928-1932 Miss Leonora Maria Hearne (1880-1977)

-There was a very strict regime under Mrs. Pritchard, head teacher from 1921 to 1928 and even her son Arthur, who attended the school, was shown no favouritism.
-The late Kathy Barnes of East Stoke, (then Kathy Wrixon) recalled that there was no talking, and knuckles were rapped when the pen was held incorrectly for handwriting.
+There was a very strict regime under Mrs. Pritchard, head teacher from 1921 to 1928.
+Even her son, Arthur, who attended the school was shown no favouritism.
+The late Kathy Barnes of East Stoke, (then Kathy Wrixon) recalled there was no talking and knuckles were rapped if the pen was held incorrectly for handwriting.
 Joined-up writing was practised from the start, with careful attention to spacing of letters.
 The Union Jack was saluted on entering school.

 The late Winnie Applin (then Winnie Bright) was a pupil teacher trained by Mrs. Pritchard for four years.
-Winnie walked to school from Kimmeridge every day, and knew all the best places to find orchids on the way.
-She caused a stir when she got a motorbike and rode it to school!
-She was particularly valued by Mrs. Pritchard because she was the only one who could play the piano.
+Winnie walked from Kimmeridge every day and knew all the best places to find orchids on the way.
+Apparently she caused a stir when she got a motorbike and rode it to school!
+Winnie was particularly valued by Mrs. Pritchard as she was the only one who could play the piano.

 When the school put on an evening show, the unwieldy bench desks were taken outside and the villagers would bring their own chairs.
 Children sat on the floor or perched on the bookcases at the back watching the show by the light of paraffin lamps.